Software Mitigation of RISC-V Spectre Attacks: Experiments

-We present an instance of our experiments in Figure~\ref{code:results} where the left block reproduces the Spectre attacks and the right block tries to reproduce them with mitigations enabled thus failing to retrieve the secret.
+We present an instance of our experiments in Listing~\ref{code:results} where the left block reproduces the Spectre attacks and the right block tries to reproduce them with mitigations enabled thus failing to retrieve the secret.
 As customary with Spectre attacks, due to the empirically chosen cache hit threshold, the confidence level of the retrieved data is increased by running the attack for ten times on each character from the secret.
-As we can see in Figure \ref{code:results} in the left block, on an unpatched system, the characters are guessed in the majority of times.
-After adding the LLVM compiler option that includes our mitigations, in the right block of Figure \ref{code:results}, the characters are no longer guessed.
+As we can see in Listing \ref{code:results} in the left block, on an unpatched system, the characters are guessed in the majority of times.
+After adding the LLVM compiler option that includes our mitigations, in the right block of Listing \ref{code:results}, the characters are no longer guessed.
 Nothing will be printed in the console, as each time a different non-printable character from the ASCII code is guessed.
-Other times no character is guessed at all (denoted "0 times" in the Figure) as nothing was found in the cache.
+Other times no character is guessed at all (denoted "0 times" in the figure) as nothing was found in the cache.
 This is why we do not see a character in the output and this is also why for each character we get that it was guessed only a single time.

 Regarding the performance impact of our proposed mitigations, unfortunately, using the simulator as our only option, did not permit us to obtain a reliable execution time performance analysis.
-Of course, the code size will be increased by the instructions depicted in Figures~\ref{code:Retpoline-jump} and \ref{code:Retpoline-call}, but we argue that this small increase is acceptable.
+Of course, the code size will be increased by the instructions depicted in Listings~\ref{code:Retpoline-jump} and \ref{code:Retpoline-call}, but we argue that this small increase is acceptable.

 The code size depends on the usage of the compressed extension (RV64GC).
 Also, the size difference is influenced by the number of indirect jumps, indirect calls, direct calls, and functions.
 The number of bytes for each case is presented in Table \ref{tab:size_dif}.
-For indirect jumps and calls, the difference results from adding a number of extra instructions as presented in Figures \ref{code:Retpoline-jump} and \ref{code:Retpoline-call}.
+For indirect jumps and calls, the difference results from adding extra instructions as presented in Listings \ref{code:Retpoline-jump} and \ref{code:Retpoline-call}.
 For functions, only one supplementary instruction is added by splitting the stack allocation in two phases.

 Future research can help reduce this code size increase by employing static or dynamic analysis to identify and replace only the vulnerable paths.
 Given that our mitigations have a similar approach to that of the x86 Retpoline implementation which is in use by most users today, we expect this to also be the next step for RISC-V development and to become the default on this platform.
 Nowadays kernels on x86 are compiled with this mitigation for both Windows \cite{windows_spectre} and Linux (since 4.15) \cite{linux_spectre} operating systems.
 Also, the Retpoline authors showed that this mitigation does not cause significant performance degradation for x86 \cite{Performance_Google}.